On Instagram, former Tour de France and Giro d’Italia champion, Egan Bernal posted a video about doing 30-30 intervals.

 The Frequency of High-Intensity Intervals

-As 30-30 intervals are very demanding I recommend only doing two interval sessions per week.
+As 30-30 intervals are very demanding I recommend only doing two interval sessions weekly.
 Perform these intervals when you’re the freshest which is after rest days.

 How can you schedule these HIT sessions in your seasonal training plan?
 Looking at the training distribution of gold medal endurance performers we see that the intensity increases when race season approaches.
 That’s no surprise as we don’t need a lot of high-intensity sessions to see improvements.